Temporarily Minimize the Appearance of Dynamic Wrinkles and More With Expert BOTOX® Injectors in Denver

 Please note that any changes to prescribed prescription medications should be discussed with a primary care physician or similar professional prior to altering any doses or schedules.
 Maintaining your health is of primary importance.

-Each individual BOTOX® patient experiences unique results—depending on the prominence of their musculature, the dose used to treat them, and their aesthetic goals.
-Your skin will generally look smoother, younger, and more refreshed after BOTOX®, but if desired you’ll often still be able to move your face and make expressions.
-BOTOX® works more on the muscle than resting lines (which are caused by the muscle contractions over time).
+Each individual Botox patient experiences unique results, which depend on the prominence of their musculature, the dose used to treat them and their aesthetic goals.
+Your skin will generally look smoother, younger and more refreshed after Botox, but if desired, you’ll often still be able to move your face and make expressions.
+Botox works more on the muscle than resting lines (which are caused by the muscle contractions over time).

 How Long Does BOTOX® Last?